Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 # {Title}

 # Elevator pitch
- I am developing an open world RPG game that is set in the medievel time with aspects of norse mythology.
-The gameplay is strongly story-driven
+ I am developing an open world RPG game that is set in the medievel time with aspects of real time.
+The gameplay is story driven and is centered around an owl.

-We're developing an open-world RPG game set in a medieval fantasy world inspired by European folklore.
-Its gameplay is strongly story-driven and based on the best-selling book "Earl of the Rings".
-It's "The Witcher" meets "Dark Souls" meets "Game of Thrones".

 # Concept Overview
-beginning idea was to have a "good guy" that is typically known as a bad guy. this good bad guy would be going on a mission fighting
+The beginning concept of the game was for there to be an owl that has its ability to fly taken away from it by humans, and so it ventures to get its "wings" back.
+Along the way it will face challenges and obstacles that it must face and avoid to continue onwards.
+The way the levels will work is that it is up to the player which way they go but eventually all the levels will lead back to either the beginning level or the end level.

 ### Genre: Open-world RPG / Action:
-the genre is a type of good vs evil and journey type experience that is highly based on fantasy and norse mythology
+the genre is a type of good vs evil and journey type experience that is highly based on humans vs nature.
+It will have aspects of action and journey.

 ### Target audience:

 > Age: 15-30
 > (Teens)
 > Gender: Male/Female
-> People that are interested in fantasy creative games
+> People that are interested in animal games, or fantasy and adventure
-> People that want a game that is beautiful and carries a deep meaning
+> People that want a game with cute graphics and characters

 # Theme and setting

-The theme of the game is that it is a hystorical type rpg and YOU are the "bad guy" where you go across different lands and get new powers as you go.
-The character underoges different challenges that need to be completed in sections and sepecific orders, where they fight "enemies" which are vikings and they travel to get there baby back that the vikings stole.
-As your character travels across the land it encounters different objects that can botth help and make the journey harder.
-The point of the game is to show the loyalty that the mother kelpie has for its baby and the lengths that it will go to get it back.
+The theme of the game is that it is an adventure type RPG and you are the good guy and you travel across the lands.
+The setting of the game is light and natural with ocean and forests.
+It also has sections of desserts and Tundra's.
+I wanted to make it so that throughout the nature there are hints of man made items that don't look like they belong or like they are trashed there and the owl has to avoid them because it can get caught in it and die.
+I wanted the theme to be not only be adventure but also mystery in a way so that the player can search unknown territories and find new things.

 # Project scope
 The project will be a game that I will design and make art for.